 New Zealanders doing business with Iran must still comply with the regulations regarding prohibited exports, including the export of weapons and of strategic goods (military and dual-use goods as listed in the New Zealand Strategic Goods List).

-New Zealand’s regulations also still incorporate the asset freeze and travel ban on individuals and entities designated on the 2231 List(external link).
+New Zealand’s regulations also still incorporates the asset freeze on individuals and entities designated on the 2231 List(external link).

 Some countries, such as Australia, Canada, the European Union, the United States, and others, can impose restrictive measures unilaterally.
 These may be in addition to, or in the absence of, sanctions adopted by the UN Security Council.
 Such measures are often known as “autonomous” or “unilateral” sanctions.
 New Zealand businesses trading with countries subject to autonomous sanctions are advised to seek independent legal advice to ensure that their business does not contravene other sanctions regimes, including the remaining United States and European Union sanctions.

 On 8 May 2018 President Trump announced(external link) that the United States would withdraw from the JCPOA (Joint Comprehensive Plan of Action) - known as the “Iran nuclear deal” - over the next 90-180 days and reinstate autonomous sanctions against Iran.
 By 4 November 2018, all of the sanctions that the United States had in place before the JCPOA will have been reimposed and in effect.

 The United States Treasury has released guidelines(external link) explaining how the United States will reinstate the sanctions it had previously eased as a result of the JCPOA.